-In contrast, all devices with nanostructured bottom electrodes show light emission from the entire device area (Fig. \ref{fig3}a, bottom three panels).
+In contrast, all devices with nanostructured bottom electrodes show light emission from the entire device area (Fig. \ref{fig3}a).
 As seen in the corresponding spectra in Fig. \ref{fig3}b, the antenna-coupled devices exhibit strongly enhanced light emission intensity, especially in the spectral domain of the transmission peaks discussed previously.
-Compared to the unstructured device (Device 0) the electron-to-photon conversion efficiency is enhanced by nearly two orders of magnitude.
-A direct comparison of the transmission and emission spectra shows strong similarities in spectral width and shape.
-However, the peaks observed in the light emission appear to be slightly red-shifted compared to the peaks in transmission.
+The external electron-to-photon conversion efficiency is increased by two orders of magnitude from $QE_{\mathrm{D0}} \approx \, \!
+4 \cdot 10^{-7}$ to $QE_{\mathrm{D3}} \approx \, \!
+2.5 \cdot 10^{-5}$ at $V_b = \unit[2.5]{V}$.
+A direct comparison of the transmission and emission spectra shows good agreement in spectral width and shape.
+However, the peaks observed in the light emission are red-shifted compared to the peaks in transmission.
 Numerical simulations, which will be discussed later on, suggest that this spectral shift is caused by the spectral dependence of electron-radiation coupling mediated by the slot antennas.
-The spatial non-uniformity of the emitted light intensity is due to fabrication-related contamination at the Au-h-BN interfaces and roughness of the polycrystalline electrodes to which the atomically flat h-BN crystal cannot conform perfectly \cite{britnell12a}.
-Photon emission can be made spatially more uniform by using monocrystalline gold electrodes \cite{huang10b}. \\[-1.5ex]
+The spatial non-uniformity of the emitted light intensity is due to fabrication-related contamination at the Au--h-BN interfaces and roughness of the polycrystalline electrodes to which the atomically flat h-BN crystal cannot conform perfectly \cite{britnell12a}.
+Photon emission can be made spatially more uniform by using monocrystalline or template-stripped gold electrodes \cite{nagpal09,huang10b}. \\[-1.5ex]

 As reported by Lambe and McCarthy, inelastic electron tunneling results in broad-band light emission with a high-frequency cutoff given by